mavek87/RouterFX/README.md

 ### `RouterFX.goTo()`

-The goTo method can be called using several parameters
+The goTo method is overloaded and can be called using several parameters

 #### RouterFX.goTo parameters
 | Parameter name  | Parameter type | Mandatory | Description |